iannbing/simple-promise-poller/README.md

 Wrap your logic inside of a task function that accepts `cancelTask` as its first parameters.
 Then plug your task function to `poll` function to start polling.

-By default, the polling interval is 1000 ms, and retry limit is 10, and first run will be triggered after the first interval.
+By default, the polling interval is 1000 ms, and retry limit is 10, and the first task run will be triggered after the first interval.
-You can change these configurations whenever you need (see #configuration).
+You can change these configurations whenever you need (see [Configuration](#configuration)).

 ```Javascript
 import { poll, pipe, clearAllTasks, setConfig } from 'simple-promise-poller';